Last updated: 5 September, 2016.

-For many travellers, their smartphone is the most useful — and in many cases, only — electronic device they’ll carry.
-It can replace everything from flashlight to camera, guidebook to diary and more, plus let you stay in touch with loved ones, book flights and accommodation, convert currency and deal with many other of the inevitable tasks that crop up on vacation.
+For many travellers, their smartphone is the most useful, if not the only, electronic device they’ll carry.
+It can replace everything from flashlight to camera, guidebook to diary and more.
+It’ll also let you stay in touch with loved ones, book flights and accommodation, convert currency and deal with many other of the inevitable tasks that crop up on vacation.

 There’s a huge difference between devices, however, and price isn’t always a guide to quality.
-The good news is, though, that no matter how much or how little you have to spend, it’s possible to get a good, and possibly great, smartphone that’ll make your trip much easier and more enjoyable.
+The good news is, though, that no matter how much you have to spend, it’s possible to get a good smartphone to make your trip much easier and more enjoyable.

 These are the best smartphones for travellers to buy in 2016, broken down by price range.

-Note: all prices are for the outright purchase of an unlocked phone, to ensure you can use local SIM cards around the world for inexpensive calls, text and data.
+Note: all prices are for the outright purchase of an unlocked phone.
+This ensures you can use local SIM cards around the world for inexpensive calls, text and data.

 Best Budget Smartphone

 If you’re after a new smartphone for your travels but don’t have a big budget, don’t despair.
 Budget phones have become a lot better in recent years, and you can now pick up a perfectly-good device for under $250.
-You won’t get top of the line specifications or amazing camera quality, but if you pick the right phone, it’ll serve you well-enough for even extended travels.
+You won’t get top of the line specifications or amazing camera quality, but if you pick the right phone, it’ll serve you well for even extended trips.

-Even at this lower price point, you shouldn’t accept anything less than 16GB of storage space — and more is much better.
+Even at this lower price point, you shouldn’t accept anything less than 16GB of storage space, and more is much better.
 Battery life won’t necessarily be great, but a few budget phones do manage to last a full day.
-LTE isn’t always included, especially for regions outside wherever you purchase it, so bear that in mind if you really need super-fast cell data.
+LTE isn’t always included, especially for regions outside wherever you purchase it.
+Bear that in mind if you really need super-fast cell data.

-In some ways, Motorola invented the “budget smartphones that don’t suck” category with the first version of the Moto G back in 2013, and the company has been at the front of the pack ever since.
+In some ways, Motorola invented the “budget smartphones that don’t suck” category with the first version of the Moto G back in 2013.
+The company has been at the front of the pack ever since.

-The third iteration doesn’t disappoint, sporting many of the same features you’ll find in phones costing over twice as much, and surprisingly few missteps.
-LTE support comes as standard, for at least for the region you purchase the device in.
+The fourth iteration doesn’t disappoint, sporting many of the same features you’ll find in phones costing far more, with surprisingly few missteps.
+LTE support comes as standard, for at least for the region you purchased the device in.

 The Moto G comes with a 13MP camera that, while it won’t blow you away, is better than almost everything else you find at this price point.
 Outdoor shots are detailed and have good colour accuracy, but it’s less impressive in low light.
 Still, the HDR mode fixes many exposure problems without making the picture look artificial, and it even does a decent job of macro shots.